 These temperate running bamboos have proliferated around the globe, proving useful in industry as well as ornamental landscaping.
 Native to China, Phyllostachys edulis, or Moso Bamboo, must be the most economically important bamboo species on earth.
 Moso provides the raw material for all bamboo textiles, bamboo flooring, and the vast majority of engineered bamboo.

-American farmers have planted a couple of Moso plantations in Florida, but results have been mixed.
+American farmers have planted a couple of Moso plantations in Florida and the Deep South, but results have been disappointing.
 Outside its native habitat, this species seems especially difficult to establish.
-Phyllostachys nigra ‘Henon’ (Giant Gray) and Phyllostachys bambusoides (Japanese Timber Bamboo) may be better suited for North American growing conditions.
+Phyllostachys nigra ‘Henon’ (Giant Gray) and Phyllostachys bambusoides (Japanese Timber Bamboo) have proven better suited for North American growing conditions.

 If you enjoyed this article about bamboo construction and green building, you might also check out some of our other in-depth blog posts.